Onboarding in Software Product Lines: ConceptMaps as Welcome Guides: Running Example: WACline

 \section{Running Example: WACline}

 Throughout the rest of the paper, we will use the WACline SPL as the running example to illustrate our approach.
-WACline (\textit{Web Annotation Clients software product line})\footnote{WACline is available at: url="https://onekin.github.io/WacLine/"} is an academic SPL that handles variability in creating different Web annotation browser clients.
+WACline (\textit{Web Annotation Clients software product line})\footnote{WACline is available at: \url{https://onekin.github.io/WacLine/}} is an academic SPL that handles variability in creating different Web annotation browser clients.
 Currently, WACline holds over 16000 LOC. from which 6585 are variable, it is implemented in JavaScript, and it uses \textit{pure::variants} as the variability management tool \cite{Beuche2019} and \textit{Git} as the version control system.

 Web Annotations recreate and extend traditional annotations (i.e. marginalia, errata, and highlights) as a new layer of interactivity and linking on top of the Web \cite{w3crecommendation}.
 In 2017, the World Wide Web Consortium (W3C) published its recommendations and working group notes for Web Annotation technologies \cite{w3crecommendation}.
 One of its specifications is the Web Annotation Architecture, which is constituted by two constructs: (1) Annotation Server, that makes annotations available and allows their management, and (2) the Annotation Client, that establishes communication channels with the Annotation Server.
 Within this context, the aim of WACline is to yield Web Annotation Clients adapted for specific goals in different domains (e.g. exam marking in education, peer review in research, etc.).